ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/heart_failure/index.rst

 GBD 2019 Fatal Modeling Strategy
 ++++++++++++++++++++++++++++++++

-Heart failure is an impairment; deaths coded to heart failure by the reporting organization are reassigned to the underlying etiology by a process of redistribution.
+In GBD, heart failure is an impairment; deaths coded to heart failure by the reporting organization are reassigned to the underlying etiology by a process of redistribution.
 No estimates of mortality due to heart failure are produced by CODEm or CoDCorrect.

+For this simulation, as simulants will be assigned to the heart failure state with an associated EMR, there will be deaths due to heart failure.
+This does not have a direct GBD comparison and should be validated carefully to ensure it matches expectations.

 Restrictions
 ++++++++++++